- Canary Islands

 In some places in the north of Tenerife they call this type of coffee a Zaperoco instead of a Barraquito, so keep that in mind when you're looking through their menu, or just ask the waiter.

-Some restaurants serve their barraquito with cinnamon or powdered cocoa on top, so there are many variation to this drink and you can find them in their menu as Barraquito de la casa.
+Some restaurants serve their barraquito with cinnamon or powdered cocoa on top, so there are many variations to this drink and you can find them in their menu as Barraquito de la casa.

 If it's too early for alcohol, or if you don't consume alcohol and want to try this tasty coffee drink while in Tenerife, just ask for a barraquito sin licor.

-Now that you know all the secrets and ingredients you can try to make your own drink at home, but if you feel that something is still missing, you can always come back to Tenerife for a Barraquito with an authentic canarian flavour.
+Now that you know all the secrets and ingredients you can try to make your own drink at home, but if you feel that something is still missing, you can always come back to Tenerife for a Barraquito with an authentic Canarian flavor.